annsudo/katacoda-scenarios/Test1/step4.md

 ⭐ Scalability and Cross-functionality

-Best choice for distributed teams as they grant flexibility to work autonomously.
-The internal structure of each unit or container does not matter as long as the interface functions correctly.
+Granting flexibility to work autonomously.
+The internal structure of each unit doesn´t matter as long as the interface functions correctly.
 Technical decisions can be made quickly, services can be scaled and deployed easier.